Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-Christopher Columbus discovered Grenada in 1498.
-At that time the island was already inhabited by the Carib Indians, who had migrated from the South American mainland, killing or enslaving the peaceful Arawaks who were already inhabitants there.
+Christopher Columbus "discovered" Grenada in 1498, which was already inhabited by the Carib Indians who had migrated from the South American mainland, killing or enslaving the peaceful Arawaks who were already inhabitants there.
 The Amerindians called their island Camerhogue, but Columbus renamed it Concepción.
-However, passing Spanish sailors found its lush green hills so evocative of Andalusia that they rejected this name in favor of Granada.
+However, passing Spanish sailors found its lush green hills so evocative of Andalusia that they rejected this name in favour of Granada.
 Over the centuries, although control of the island passed from France to Britain (and briefly back to France again), the name endured with just the slightest of alterations, changing from 'Granada' to 'La Grenade' to 'Grenada'.
 Today this is a rolling, mountainous island that is bordered by stunning beaches, and dotted with picturesque towns.
 In the interior of this volcanic island are cascading rivers and waterfalls, lush rainforests, and one of the most breathtakingly beautiful mountain lakes imaginable.

 Atop Richmond Hill we discover Fort Frederick with its stunning views.
 The French began construction of the fort in 1779 and the British then completed it in 1791.
 It is nicknamed the "backwards facing fort" because its cannons face inland instead of out to sea thanks to the French who feared a surprise land attack after they used this successful strategy with the British.
 In 1850, the fort was abandoned completely until it was later occupied by the Grenadian military.
 On a promontory to the west of the harbor we find Fort George, Grenada's oldest fort.